Convolution Bounds on Quantile Aggregation: Convolution bounds on RVaR aggregation

 The right-hand side of \eqref{eq:RVaR_bound} depends only on the marginal distributions $\mu_1,\dots,\mu_n$ and $(t,s)$, and thus we obtain a novel upper bound on the worst-case RVaR aggregation.
 We shall refer to the bound in \eqref{eq:RVaR_bound} as a \emph{convolution bound}, since it is obtained from the inf-convolution formula in \eqref{eq:e-1}.
 To simplify notation, for each $n\in \N$, let which is the set of vectors in the standard $(n+1)$-simplex with positive first component.
 In all results, $\boldsymbol \beta$ represents $(\beta_0,\beta_1,\dots,\beta_{n}) $.

 We formally present the convolution bound in Theorem \ref{th:qa-4prime} below.
-More importantly, we show that this bound is indeed sharp under several sets of conditions, and hence the convolution bounds are useful in calculating worst-case values in risk aggregation problems.
-The practically relevant case of quantiles ($s \downarrow 0$) will be discussed in detail in Section \ref{sec:2}. \begin{theorem} Let $\boldsymbol \mu=(\mu_1,\dots,\mu_n)\in \M^n$.
-For any $t, s$ with $0 \leq t < t+s \leq 1$,
+More importantly, we show that this bound is indeed sharp under a few sets of conditions, and hence the convolution bounds are useful in calculating worst-case values in risk aggregation problems.
+As far as we are aware of, Theorem \ref{th:qa-4prime} is the only result in the literature on RVaR aggregation with given marginal distributions.
+The practically relevant case of quantiles ($s \downarrow 0$) will be discussed in detail in Section \ref{sec:2}.

+Throughout, by ``admitting a decreasing density" we mean that the distribution has a left-bounded support and it has a decreasing probability density function with respect to the Lebesgue measure on its support.
+The case for ``admitting an increasing density" is analogous.